winstonlarson/old_website/portfolio.md

 + [Scientific advisory board membership:](#sab) Using scientific publication records to identify potential SAB candidates

 ####Business and management
-+ [Innosight experience:](#innosight) A variety of management and innovation consulting engagements focused on developing strategies to advance and commercialize cutting edge R&D
++ [Consulting at Innosight:](#innosight) A variety of innovation and management consulting engagements, focused on developing strategies to advance and commercialize cutting edge R&D

 ####Mechanical engineering
 + [Unmanned underwater vehicles and disruptive innovation:](#uuv) Demonstrating the financial and strategic value of unmanned underwater vehicles (UUVs) and how they are disrupting traditional naval power
 + [Portable controls experiments:](#portable) Developing a series of portable lab experiences for undergraduate mechatronics and controls courses
 + [Bio-mimetic underwater robotics:](#stingray) Designing, manufacturing, programming, and testing small under-actuated stingray and salamander robots
++ [Mechanical engineering projects at MIT](#meche) A spectrum of engineering projects that demonstrate my analytical, design, and experimental abilities across a wide range of applications

 ****